 An allegation of academic dishonesty is an assertion that a person has violated a rule.
 Investigating whether or not such an assertion is true is one role of the Judicial Affairs Office.
 It cannot be assumed, even when the evidence is compelling, that a student has committed an act of academic dishonesty.

 The Regents’ Rules and Regulations adopted by the UT System Board of Regents include provisions relating to the standards of conduct expected of students at the component institutions of the UT System.
 Each component institution is also authorized to enact additional rules and regulations related to student conduct and disciplinary procedures consistent with Regents’ Rules and Regulations.
-UT Dallas has promulgated and adopted a Student Discipline and Conduct statement, contained in the UT Dallas Handbook of Operating Procedures as Chapter 49.
+UT Dallas has promulgated and adopted a Student Code of Conduct statement, contained in the UT Dallas Handbook of Operating Procedures as Chapter 49.
 Faculty and administrators involved in the disciplinary process are expected to abide by the standards articulated in the Regents’ Rules and Regulations as well as the UT Dallas Handbook of Operating Procedures.